 Roles And responsibilities

-As e-Safety is an important aspect of strategic leadership within the school, the Headteacher and Governors have ultimate responsibility to ensure that the policy and practices are embedded and monitored.
+As Online-Safety is an important aspect of strategic leadership within the school, the Headteacher and Governors have ultimate responsibility to ensure that the policy and practices are embedded and monitored.
 The named e-Safety support in our school is Mr Mark White.
 All members of the school community have been made aware of who holds this post.
 It is the role of the e-Safety support to keep abreast of current issues and guidance through organisations such as CEOP and ‘Think U Know’.

-Writing and reviewing this e-Safety policy
+Writing and reviewing this Online-Safety policy

 This policy (for staff, governors, visitors and pupils), is to protect the interests and safety of the whole school community.
 It is linked to the following mandatory school policies: Home-school agreements, Behaviour, Health and Safety, Child Protection, and PSHE policies including Anti-bullying.